deltachat/deltachat-pages/en/help.md

 - NB: In multi-client mode, _incoming_ messages are shown at once on all clients. _Outgoing_ messages are synced about two times an hour.
 Maybe we can improve this, but we would need more [support](support) on this issue.

-## Where do I find the "Advanced settings"

-- in the settings dialog, touch the menu-icon in the upper right corner.

 # Login Issues